sudarshansudarshan/swagatam/index.markdown

 10. Gap certificate if applicable<br>
 11. Medical certificate in IIT Ropar format<br>
 12. Income certificate <br>
-These are a tentative list of documents, and the actual list (in proper format) will be uploaded on our website (https://www.iitrpr.ac.in).
+This is a tentative list of documents.
+The actual list (in proper format) will be uploaded on our website (https://www.iitrpr.ac.in).
 </details>